-No, a seed stitch doesn’t use more yarn than any other knitting pattern.
+Seed stitch doesn’t use more yarn than other knitting patterns.

 How Do You Knit Seed Stitch Faster?

-The best way is by knitting the round with circular metal needles.
-They’re great for speed knitting, and the yarn loops slide across the needle easier.
+By knitting the round with circular metal needles.
+The yarn loops slide across the needle easier.

 Why Does Your Seed Stitch Look Like Ribbing?

 If your Seed stitch looks like ribbing, it means you haven’t alternated the knit and purl stitches.
-In ribbing, the purl and knit stiches stack on top of each other rather than alternating.
+In ribbing, the purl and knit stitches stack on top of each other rather than alternating.